CHANDRAMOHANnegi/Chandramohannegi/README.md

 - 🔭 I’m currently working for a service based company!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to work for the emerging startups
-- 🥅 2020 Goals: Contribute more to Open Source projects and CP
+- 🥅 2021 Goals: Contribute more to Open Source projects and CP
-- :smirk: Wants to learn Golang and Python
+- :smirk: Wants to learn Golang and want to be realy good at react-native
 - ⚡ Fun fact: I love to solve puzzles and play chess

 ### Connect with me: